protofire/Cardano-Developer-Studio/docs/README_SCRIPT.md

 - `2) Cardano Wallet`: Initiates the Cardano Wallet container.
 - `3) Cardano DB Sync`: Starts the Cardano DB Sync container.
 - `4) Ogmios and Kupo`: Launches the Ogmios and Kupo containers, providing a lightweight bridge and a scalable Cardano indexer.
-- `5) Smart Contract Plutus Development`: Starts the development environment for building and testing Plutus smart contracts.
+- `5) Cardano Development`: Starts the development environment for building and testing Plutus smart contracts.
 - `0) Return Main Menu`: Returns to the main menu.

 For each selection, you will be prompted to enter environment variables such as `CARDANO_NODE_VERSION`, `CARDANO_NETWORK`, and `CARDANO_NODE_PORT`.
 Default values are provided, but you may customize them as needed.